cycloarcane/Gathered-Paper-Resources/GPTo1.md

 - **Medium risk level overall, "models with a post-mitigation score of “medium” or below can be deployed, and only models with a post-mitigation score of “high” or below can be developed further.".**

+**Cyber**

 - **CTF challengs run at high school, college, and professional competition level.
 Succeeds at 26.7%, 0%, and 2.5% respectively for o1 preview**
+- **Higher occurance of reward hacking.**
+- **Model couldn't access the container with a CTF so re ran it with 'flag.txt' in the docker yaml file, then read the flag from the logs.
+"While this behavior is benign and within the range of systems administration and troubleshooting tasks we expect models to perform, this example also reflects key elements of instrumental convergence and power seeking: the model pursued the goal it was given, and when that goal proved impossible, it gathered more resources (access to the Docker host) and used them to achieve the goal in an unexpected way".**
+- **OpenAI planning official cyber evaluation metrics.**

+**Biological Threat Creation**

+- **o1 Can help experts with planning and reproducing biological threats, but not non experts because of the laboratory skills required.**
+- **Strong results for Aquisition, Magnification and release especially.**
+- **Expert human evaluators made 5575 comparisons.**
+- **Hallucination of references and struggling with details on long tasks.**
+- **Interesting superiority of o1-mini, alignment vs capability?**

+## Persuasion

+- **Human-level abilities, but do not outperform top human writers.**
+- **Used data from r/changemyview.**
 - **